AllanCameron/PDFR/inflate_method.md

-# Inflating a deflate stream in a pdf
+# Inflating a deflate stream: a bit-by-bit account

 This document describes the steps needed to decompress a deflate stream.
 Deflate streams are an extremely common way of compressing data, and are an integral part of the gzip and zip file formats.
 There are some excellent, fast, portable, open-source and well-tested deflate libraries available; it is almost certainly better to use one of these rather than reinventing the wheel.